Programmable heralded linear optical generation of two-qubit states: Gate-based linear optical circuits

-Let us recall some previous results on linear optical CZ- and CPHASE-gates.
-There exists a heralded linear optical CNOT-gate demanding four photons, two of which are auxiliary and are used in heralding measurement~\cite{CNOT_heralded}.
-The CZ-gate can be transformed into the CNOT-gate by single-qubit operations.
+Let us recall some previous results on linear optical { CZ} and programmable { CPHASE} gates.
+There is a heralded linear optical controlles { NOT} ({ CNOT}) gate requiring four photons, two of which are auxiliary and are used in heralding measurement~\cite{CNOT_heralded}.
+The { CZ} gate can be transformed into the { CNOT} gate by single-qubit operations.
 The success probability of this gate is $1/16$.
-A higher success probability of $1/9$ is achieved by a circuit that uses a post-selected CNOT-gate~\cite{CNOT_coincidence_basis}, however, one cannot check successful events without measuring the photons carrying the target state, rendering the gate impractical.
+A higher success probability of $1/9$ is achieved by a circuit that uses a post-selected { CNOT} gate~\cite{CNOT_coincidence_basis}, however, one cannot check successful events without measuring the photons carrying the target state, rendering the gate impractical.